Harun8/AskPDF/README.md

 ## What is AskPDF {Still in draft mode)

-For an introduction AskPDF is a website where a user can upload and chat with their PDF's.
+For an introduction AskPDF is a website where a user can upload and chat with their PDF's

 ### Why did I make AskPDF?